renato3x/mysummary-backend/documentation.md

 Having your API KEY in hand, create an .env file with the variable SMMRY_API_KEY with the value of your generated API KEY.
 Also, add a PORT variable with the port number that the application should run and the APPLICATION_URL variable with the value of the URL that the application can access, for example, **http://localhost:3000** (do not put the slash at the end of the URL).

 By following the steps given above, you will be able to test this API on your local machine.

-However, if you want to use it on the web, just access the link [api-mysummary.herokuapp.com](https://api-mysummary.herokuapp.com).
+**IMPORTANT!!!:** This application was in production.
+However, after problems with domain and deployment, it was temporarily removed from the air.
+It will soon be back for public use.

 If you notice any problems with this documentation, please report them as soon as possible to correct them.